iAvoe/Object-Oriented-Analysis-Design-Review-4/README.md

 ### Noun & Brainstorming Technique

-When analyzing the list of nouns to determine whether to exclude a particular noun as an important "thing," which of the following questions should be asked about the noun? (choose two)
+When analyzing the list of nouns to determine whether to exclude a particular noun as an important "thing," which of the following questions should be asked about the noun?
 - Is it a synonym of an existing thing?
 - Is it an output from the system?